 Consider how your planned student organization will fit the mission statement of one of the University's advising departments.
-Each advising department - ALANA Cultural Center; Center for Leadership and Student Involvement (CLSI); Max A. Shacknai Center for Outreach, Volunteerism, and Education (COVE); Office of the Chaplains; Office of Fraternity and Sorority Advising; Office of LGBTQ+ Initiatives; and Shaw Wellness Institute - has their own requirements for new student organizations.
+Each advising department - ALANA Cultural Center; Office of Student Involvement (OSI); Max A. Shacknai Center for Outreach, Volunteerism, and Education (COVE); Office of the Chaplains; Office of LGBTQ+ Initiatives; Office of Fraternity and Sorority Advising - has their own requirements for new student organizations.